 Royal Air Force Museum, Hendon

-Lots to see with six hangars of planes, artifacts and stories to explore from the early days of flight to the present.
+Lots to see in Colindale with six hangars of planes, artifacts and stories to explore from the early days of flight to the present.
+The RAF Museum London is a free to enter museum with bookable paid-for add-ons like the tickets available to sit in the cockpit of an original Spitfire.

 Map of London’s Free Museums